Leadership and Board

 John Searls

 John Searls was born and raised in the suburbs of Chicago.
 After graduating from Purdue University, he began working in the construction supply and real estate development sector.
 Today he is self-employed with a focus on developing small to midsize multi-family buildings, along with an emphasis on window and door supply and installation.
 He is passionate about serving in the local church and is a board member at Chicago Tabernacle where he has attended for 16 years.
-He resides in the West Loop with his wife Bethany and two young daughters, one of whom currently attends The Field School.
+He resides in the West Loop with his wife Bethany and two young daughters who attend The Field School.

 Lisa Smith